AØKK08132U Seminar: Political Economics

 - Political peer effects: How are voters’ or politicians’ beliefs about the economy, their political preferences, and their political behavior affected by their peers?
 What is the role of e.g. social norms or information obtained through social networks?

 - Political agency and selection: How do voters hold politicians accountable?
-How do they evaluate politicians’ performance, and to what extend to they vote in response to this?
-Is there a tradeoff between politician competence and representation in democracy?
+How do they evaluate politicians’ performance, and to what extent to they vote in response to this?
+Is there a tradeoff between competence and representation in representative democracy?

 - Political polarization and extremism: What are the sources of political polarization and extremism?
 How well do theories of cultural and social identity vs theories of economic self-interest account for variation in polarization, nationalism, and support for the radical right?